 However, because of ils parallel neural architecture, this type of processor can recognize a pattern or a signal simply and in real lime, a feature that can be very useful in certain fields such biometrics, access contrai, medicine or food-processing.

 Launched in 2013, the project Neuro-DSP aims to develop applications based on a hybrid neuronal processor, in order to offer new means of quality control (detection of defects, security, facial recognition, and also for use in cooking appliances for the food industry).
 The project brings together 7 partners, including such heavyweights of French industry as the Safran group and the Seb group.
-One of the partners of the project is Global Sensin Technologies (GST), a young Dijon-based company with a number of innovations up its sleeve.
+One of the partners of the project is Yumain (formerly Global Sensing Technologies), a young Dijon-based company with a number of innovations up its sleeve.

 GST - neuronal processors for industry and agri-food